Tropical cyclones in 2023: January – June

 On January 5, a tropical disturbance which was designated as 03F formed near New Caledonia, becoming the first system to form in 2023.
 03F dissipated two days later as it was in close proximity with nearby Cyclone Hale.
 On January 7, Tropical Low 07U entered the basin from the Australian region, where it was reclassified as 04F.
 On the same day, the system strengthened into a Category 1 cyclone and was named Hale by the FMS.
 Hale struggled to intensify further due to moderate wind shear and became an extratropical cyclone as it approached New Zealand.
 Hale caused widespread flooding and slips in the northern and eastern parts of the country however, no fatalities were reported.
 Tropical Disturbance 05F formed on January 14 by the FMS, while it was still in the Australian basin.
 It briefly moved into the South Pacific basin and re-entered into the Australian basin.
 It later moved back into the South Pacific basin.
 After re-entering into the basin, the JTWC had upgraded the system to Cyclone 09P, and the FMS named the system Irene, as the system had reached tropical storm intensity.
 It began subtropical transition and completed it on January 19, in which the JTWC issued their final warning on the system.
 The tropical low that had formed in the Australian region on January 18 crossed over into the South Pacific basin, where the JTWC kept up its TCFA on the system.
 The FMS classified the system as Tropical Depression 06F.
-The system dissipated on January 22 without any impacts to land.
+The system dissipated on January 22, before its remnants reached New Zealand on January 27.

 Severe Tropical Cyclone Gabrielle moved into the South Pacific basin on February 10.
-It reached peak intensity in this basin as a Category 3 on the Australian scale, and later made landfall on Norfolk Island as a Category 2, and subsequently became subtropical, prompting the BoM and the JTWC to cease advisories, however the JTWC was still tracking it as Subtropical Storm 12P.
-However, it eventually became fully extratropical and the JTWC stopped tracking the system.
+It reached peak intensity in this basin as a Category 3 severe tropical cyclone on the Australian scale, and later made landfall on Norfolk Island as a Category 2 tropical cyclone, and subsequently became subtropical, prompting the BoM and the JTWC to cease advisories, however the JTWC was still tracking it as Subtropical Storm 12P when it impacted New Zealand.
+It eventually became fully extratropical and the JTWC stopped tracking the system.
 Tropical Disturbance 08F formed just south of Samoa on February 23.
-It later intensified into a Category 1 Tropical Cyclone, hence being assigned the name Judy.
-It later intensified into a Category 4 severe Tropical Cyclone.
-On March 5 it weakened into a Extatropical Cyclone.
-On February 27 the Bureau of Meteorology (BoM) had started tracking Tropical Low 18U on the Australian Region then it entered the South Pacific Basin where it intensified into a Category 1 Tropical Cyclone given the name Kevin.
-It rapidly intensified in to a Category 5 Tropical Cyclone just south-east of Vanuatu.
+It later intensified into a Category 1 tropical cyclone, hence being assigned the name Judy.
+It later intensified into a Category 4 severe tropical cyclone.
+On March 5 it became extratropical.
+On February 27 the Bureau of Meteorology (BoM) had started tracking Tropical Low 18U on the Australian Region then it entered the South Pacific Basin where it intensified into a Category 1 tropical cyclone given the name Kevin.
+It rapidly intensified into a Category 5 tropical cyclone just south-east of Vanuatu.
 It weakened to an extratropical cyclone on March 5.
 Both Judy and Kevin were major tropical cyclones when they struck Vanuatu only 48 hours apart from each other.
 Tropical Disturbance 10F formed on March 9 near Niue.
 On March 11, 11F formed to the west of Tonga, with 12F forming a bit after to the northeast of Vanuatu.
+Neither of the three systems developed further, with the three dissipating on March 13, 23 and 21, respectively.
+On April 15, a weak tropical low from the Australian Region moved into the South Pacific Basin, being designated as Tropical Disturbance 13F.
+However, it did not develop further and became extratropical on April 18.